Simple Time Capsule Project Planning

 Along with the placement you plan for the time capsule, you'll want to consider the length of time for interment.
 This matters for a successful time capsule project, too.
 If the length of time is short and the placement is protective, you won't need to be so concerned about the container.
 Just be sure it's archival plastic or an archival box to protect the items from dust and light and pollution and humidity found in normal indoor conditions.

-Time Capsule Container
+Your Time Capsule Container

 We offer 4 sizes of affordable time capsule cylinders, our Future Line.
 All are 304 stainless steel.
 They feature threaded caps and use a silicone sealant to finish and seal it.
 Their lids can be engraved.
 They're inexpensive because we had them made for us all at once, so they are in stock and ready to go.

-Dedication Plaque The last step in any time capsule project is to do things that help folks remember your time capsule.
+The Dedication Plaque The last step in any time capsule project is to do things that help folks remember your time capsule.
 Nothing works better for remembering a time capsule placement than a plaque to mark the ceremony or mark the spot.

 For indoor placement, a simple etched plaque may work just fine.
-For outdoors, however, consider a cast bronze or cast aluminum plaque.
+For outdoors, however, consider a bronze or aluminum plaque.
 An etched stainless steel plaque will also work okay for outdoors.
 Call us for more information about ordering any of these personalized products.
 And check out our gallery of photos and ideas for plaques.